sj0n/heepno/README.md

 Available Commands:
-  aai         Transcribe an audio file using AssemblyAI model. completion  Generate the autocompletion script for the specified shell deepgram    Transcribe an audio file using Deepgram models. help        Help about any command openai      Transcribe an audio file using OpenAI model.
+  aai         Transcribe an audio file using AssemblyAI model. completion  Generate the autocompletion script for the specified shell dg          Transcribe an audio file using Deepgram models. help        Help about any command openai      Transcribe an audio file using OpenAI model.

 Flags:
   -h, --help      help for this command
+  -v, --version   version for this command

 Use " [command] --help" for more information about a command.
 ```